 Ginger root, or simply ginger, is a common spice people use during cooking.

-Recent research has shown that ginger could provide lots of health benefits.
+Recent studies have found that ginger can provide lots of health benefits.
 Some of the benefits are quite important.

-For example, one study reported shows that ginger could fight metabolic problems, such as obesity and diabetes.
+For example, one study reported by Wiley shows that ginger could help fight against obesity and diabetes.

-They found that ginger could regulate fat metabolism, suppress carbohydrate digestion, modulate insulin secretion and response, inhibit oxidative stress, and lower blood pressure and cholesterol.
+The researchers found that ginger has these effects because it could regulate fat metabolism, suppress carbohydrate digestion, modulate insulin secretion and response, inhibit oxidative stress, and lower blood pressure and cholesterol.

 The researchers also identified the cellular mechanism of these effects.